csxmli2016/textbsr/README.md

 ```
 textbsr -i [LR_TEXT_PATH] -b [BACKGROUND_SR_PATH]
 ```

+> - [LR_TEXT_PATH] is the LR image path.
+> - [BACKGROUND_SR_PATH] stores the results from any blind image super-resolution methods.
-> If the text image is degraded severely, this method may fail to obtain a plausible result.
+> - If the text image is degraded severely, this method may still fail to obtain a plausible result.

 ### Dependencies and Installation
 - numpy
+- cnstd
 - opencv-python
 - torch>=1.8.1
 - torchvision>=0.9